-Robert McParland's new book is The People We Meet in Stories: Literary Characters of the 1950s.
-Discover it at your local library, at Rowman and Littlefield, or on Amazon, Barnes and Noble, and other online booksellers.
+Robert McParland's newest books are Rock Music Icons and Singer-Songwriters of the 1970s: 150+ Profiles.
+Also published in 2022 was Cultural Memory, Consciousness, and the Modernist Novel.
+The People We Meet in Stories: Literary Characters of the 1950s, published in 2020 is also available.
+Discover these books at your local library, at Rowman and Littlefield, or on Amazon, Barnes and Noble, and other online booksellers.

 "This is more than a study of literary influence.
 Robert McParland has driven a core sample deep into the history of American culture, revealing the responses that Mark Twain evoked in readers of all social and ethnic backgrounds." - Jonathan Rose, Author of The Literary Churchill.

 "A Generation Lost In Space" in Do You Believe in Rock and Roll?-Essays on Don McLean's 'American Pie'" Published September 2012